 Study of the social sciences at UVM examines human behavior and conditions from economic, political, geographic, race, gender, and other important perspectives.

-Special option: First-year students interested in an intensive, interdisciplinary approach to studying the social sciences can apply to our Integrated Social Sciences Program (ISSP).
-Close connections with faculty and with other ISSP students are among the many benefits of the program.
-Most students live together in the ISSP suite, a uniquely stimulating residential experience.
+Special option: First-year students interested in an intensive, interdisciplinary approach to studying the social sciences can apply to our Integrated Liberal Arts Scholars Program (LASP).
+Close connections with faculty and with other LASP students are among the many benefits of the program.
+Most students live together in the LASP suite, a uniquely stimulating residential experience.

 Natural Sciences and Mathematics